Key Area(s): Access to Safe, Affordable, Accessible, and Healthy Housing

 Where a person lives also determines where they or their children attend school, which greatly affects a child’s educational opportunities and outcomes.

-How well a person’s home is connected to bus lines, bike lanes, and sidewalks affects how they get to work, school, shops, libraries, and other spots.
-As many residents get pushed further out from the city, the less connected to public transportation they probably are—meaning longer commutes and more transfers to get where they and their families need to go.
+How well a person’s home is connected to bus lines, bike lanes, and sidewalks affects how they get to work, school, shops, libraries, etc. As many residents get pushed further out from the city, the less connected to public transportation they probably are—meaning longer commutes and more transfers to get where they and their families need to go.

 As the climate changes and our region faces increased temperatures and increased rainfall, having well-insulated and well-cooled homes in neighborhoods with flood-prevention and landslide-prevention infrastructure will become a must.
 Transitioning away from fossil-fuels to solar power and other changes will affect where the energy coming into homes comes from and how much it might cost.